joeybeninghove/bloggy/_posts/2019-02-08-jekyll-quickly.md

 - [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) for generating SEO tags
 - [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) for generating a sitemap

 Maybe someone else will find it useful.
+More info can be found in the project [README](https://github.com/joeybeninghove/jekyll-fun/blob/master/README.md).